Academic library: History

-United States
+States

-The first colleges in the United States were intended to train clergy members.
+The first colleges in the United States were largely intended to train clergy members.
 The libraries associated with these institutions largely consisted of donated books on the subjects of theology and the classics.
-In 1766, Yale had approximately 4,000 volumes, second only to Harvard.
+In 1766, Harvard University had the most volumes held followed by Yale University, which had 4,000 volumes.
 Access to these libraries was restricted to faculty members and a few students: the only staff was a part-time faculty member or the president of the college.
 The priority of the library was to protect the books, not to allow patrons to use them.
 In 1849, Yale was open 30 hours a week, the University of Virginia was open nine hours a week, Columbia University four, and Bowdoin College only three.
 Students instead created literary societies and assessed entrance fees for building a small collection of usable volumes, often over what the university library held.

-Around the turn of the century, this approach began to change.
-The American Library Association (ALA) was formed in 1876, with members including Melvil Dewey and Charles Ammi Cutter.
+In 1876, the American Library Association (ALA) was formed with members including Melvil Dewey and Charles Ammi Cutter.
 Libraries re-prioritized to improve access to materials and found funding increasing due to increased demand for said materials.

+In 1904, the Bibliographical Society of America was founded to foster the study of books and manuscripts.
+Academic librarians were the majority of members.

 Academic libraries today vary regarding the extent to which they accommodate those not affiliated with their parent universities.
 Some offer reading and borrowing privileges to members of the public on payment of an annual fee; such fees can vary greatly.
 The benefits usually do not extend to such services as computer usage other than to search the catalog or Internet access.
 Alumni and students of cooperating local universities may be given discounts or other considerations when arranging for borrowing privileges.
 On the other hand, some universities' libraries are restricted to students, faculty, and staff.
 Even in this case, they may make it possible for others to borrow materials through interlibrary loan programs.

 Libraries of land-grant universities generally are more accessible to the public.
 In some cases, they are official government document repositories and are required to be open to the public.
 Still, public members are generally charged fees for borrowing privileges and usually are not allowed to access everything they would be able to as students.

+Harvard Library at Harvard University, a private Ivy League university in Cambridge, Massachusetts, is the largest academic library in the world with over 20 million volumes, 400 million manuscripts, 10 million photographs, and one million maps.